ScottyLabs/dining-api/README.md

 We get the entire list of locations from `DINING_URL`, fetch location specifics under their corresponding `CONCEPT_BASE_LINK`, and retrieve soups and specials from `DINING_SOUPS_URL` and `DINING_SPECIALS_URL`, respectively.
 See the `process()` method in `diningParser.ts` for more details.

-Instead of using a naive `fetch`, we use puppeteer to simulate a browser page and wait a generous amount of time before scraping the data from each page.

 ## Before submitting a PR

 - Make sure all tests pass with `bun run test` or `bun run test --watch` for watch mode.
 (NOTE! `bun test` does something different and does NOT work!)